fbpx

 Psychedelic Therapy and Microdosing

-As interest grows around psychedelics, policymakers need to consider the legal status of these substances as they could be useful tools in a clinical setting.
-Cultural attitudes surrounding recreational drug-use might pose challenges to achieving consensus on its use for therapeutic purposes.
-However, failure to explore this avenue could result in missed opportunities for treating historically untreatable psychiatric conditions.
+As interest grows around psychedelics, policymakers must consider the legal status of these substances since they may prove useful in a clinical setting.
+Cultural attitudes toward recreational drug use may make it difficult to reach a consensus on using the substance for therapeutic purposes.
+Still, failure to pursue this avenue could lead to the loss of opportunities for treatment of historically untreatable psychiatric conditions.

 Love it or hate it, LSD’s history and significance are as trippy as the drug itself.